kubernetes-sigs/kustomize/proposals/24-07-glob-patterns.md

 List the specific goals of the proposal.
 What is it trying to achieve?
 How will we know that this has succeeded?
 -->
-1. Resource resolution based on glob patterns
+1. Resource resolution based on glob patterns, at the sibling level and below the main `kustomization.yaml` file
-2. Resource resolution should only happen at the same or below the main `kustomization.yaml` file
+2.

 **Non-goals:**